hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Working/.ipynb_checkpoints/README-checkpoint.md

 | WRF-Hydro | GWOUT | Calendar Year | hourly | ~105,192 | ~21,000 GB |
 | WRF-Hydro | CHRTOUT | Calendar Year | hourly | ~105,192 | ~21,000 GB |

-This means that there are roughly ~350,640 files used as inputs to this workflow that will take up at least 70,000 GBs worth of storage space.
+There are roughly ~350,640 files used as inputs to this workflow that will take up at least 70,000 GBs worth of storage space.
 Because of these file sizes, this workflow was developed using High Processing Computer (HPC) systems.
-To save on storage space, a three year subset of these data were downloaded to the USGS HPC system, Hovenweep.
+To save on storage space, a three year subset of these data was downloaded to the USGS HPC system, Hovenweep.
 The workflow in this repository is currently set up to run on this temporal subset of data (2011, 2012, and 2013) but can be modified to include a larger time scale.

+The hourly to monthly summarization portion of this workflow is in need of a module called Netcdf Operator (NCO).
+The aggregation portion of this workflow requires a python environment yml file to be installed.

+<a id="Hourly to Monthly"></a>
+<h3>Hourly to Monthly Summaries</h3>